Clever-ISA/Clever-ISA/specs/Main.md

 Instructions:
 - 0x028 (repbi): Shall be immediately followed by a block operation (opcodes 0x02a-0x02f).
 Repeats the following operation until the condition is satisfied
-- 0x029 (repbc): Shall be immediate followed by a block operation (opcodes 0x02a-0x02f).
+- 0x029 (repbc): Shall be immediately followed by a block operation (opcodes 0x02a-0x02f).
 Repeats the following operation and decrements r1 until the condition is satisified, or r1 is 0.
 - 0x02a (bcpy): Loads the value (according to `ss`) at the address in r4, and stores it to the address in r5, then adds `ss` to both r4 and r5.
 - 0x02b (bsto): Stores the value (according to `ss`) in r0 into the address in `r5`, then adds `ss` to `r5`.
 - 0x02c (bsca): Loads the value (according to `ss`) from the address in `r4` into `r0`.